 Two related diagnostic tools are commonly used to make the decision about whether to prescribe anticoagulants in newly diagnosed AF patients: CHADS2 and CHA2DS2-VASc.
 CHADS2 is the more established instrument, and has published risk levels associated with each group.
 The CHADS2 instrument produces a risk score for each patient ranging from zero to six points inclusive, assigning individuals a risk score of one point for a history of congestive heart failure (C), hypertension (H), being aged 75 years or older (A) or having diabetes (D), as well as two points for having had a prior stroke or TIA (S2).
 Similarly, CHADS2-VASc assigns patients a score ranging from zero to nine points, differing from CHADS2 in that one point is assigned for being aged 65 or more, an additional point for being aged 75 or more, one point is assigned for a history of vascular disease, and one point assigned for being female.
 In both cases, it is assumed a patient assigned a risk score of one or more point would be prescribed dabigatran.
 As a result of this, CHADS2-VASc is a more inclusive clinical prediction system.

-In our comparator strategy, in which information from TTE is used alongside that from the standard clinical prediction rule, the decision to coagulate can also be made as a result of TTE identifying a structural feature of left atrial abnormality (LA ABN) that predisposes an individual to a high risk of stroke.135 For the purposes of this report we define LA ABN as a patient having either a left atrial appendage thrombi, a dense spontaneous echo contrast, or left atrial appendage low flow velocities.
+In our comparator strategy, in which information from TTE is used alongside that from the standard clinical prediction rule, the decision to coagulate can also be made as a result of TTE identifying a structural feature of left atrial abnormality (LA ABN) that predisposes an individual to a high risk of stroke.135 Following the definition presented in Providencia et al, LA ABN as a patient having either a left atrial appendage thrombi, a dense spontaneous echo contrast, or left atrial appendage low flow velocities.

 The short term model looks at the effect of including TTE in the diagnostic strategy on the proportion of newly diagnosed AF patients from four mutually exclusive and exhaustive patient groups.
 We define these groups as: 1) true positives (TPs): patients with a clinical prediction score of one or more.
 These patients would currently receive dabigatran.
 2) true negatives (TNs): patients with a clinical prediction score of zero, who also do not have an LA ABN, and whom TTE does not misclassify as having LA ABN.
 These patients currently do not receive the OAC, and for this patient group this is the correct decision.
 3) False positives (FPs): Patients with a clinical prediction score of zero whom TTE misclassifies as having a LA ABN.
 As a result of this, using TTE would lead to these patients being given OACs even though for them this would be the wrong decision.
 4) False negatives (FNs): Patients with a clinical prediction score of zero, but a LA ABN that TTE has failed to identify.
 These patients would not receive OACs even though for them prescribing OACs would be the correct decision.